 Although SLI was widely popular in the GTX 10-series cards, Nvidia replaced it with the similar but more powerful NVLink from their workstation lineup, first debuting in the Turing generation of Nvidia cards.

 NVLink works on a similar principle to the PCIe interface on your motherboard.
 However, unlike the PCIe interface, GPUs connected via NVLink need not pass through the CPU to access each other’s resources.
-NVLink also has much higher bandwidth.
+NVLink also has a much higher bandwidth.

 VRAM is the deciding factor for a majority of workloads.
 Parallelization mainly occurs by loading identical copies of the data to be rendered onto each GPU’s VRAM.
 Then, each GPU will process a part of the workload (half in the case of two GPUs), and the output data will be combined into the final result.

 The only option for GPUs with insufficient VRAM would be to split the initial data onto multiple GPUs.
 Each GPU will still need to access the other’s VRAM, leading to the necessity of a high-bandwidth interface like NVLink.
 In such scenarios, a GPU with more VRAM is the better option.

 Think of a theoretical workload that needs the GPUs to communicate to each other in real-time throughout the process, and you’ve got a use for NVLink.

 An example would be rendering a complex scene that requires a large amount of VRAM.
 Using NVLink lets you pool the VRAM of both GPUs to accommodate the associated scene data and render it with the combined processing power of both GPUs’ CUDA, RT, and Tensor cores.

 On the flip side, for deep learning models, if your model can easily fit into a single GPU’s memory, you can use multiple GPUs without NVLink since the data transfer between GPUs is minimal enough to be accommodated via PCIe.

 We hope you found this article helpful.
 Please feel free to share it with your friends and colleagues.
-Please feel free to ask around in the comments and leave any suggestions or points that we left out.
+You can also ask around in the comments and leave any suggestions or points that we left out.